Mathomy/BlindDance/README.md

 - Interior: H: **30 mm, W: 65 mm, L: 50 mm**
 - Exterior: **35 mm × 70 mm × 55 mm**
 - The screw are m2 or m3 depending on the precision of the 3d printer.
-- one hole for the wires, one for the usb c plug and on for the switch
+- one hole for the wires, one for the usb c plug and one for the switch

 Finally, we sewed the mittens, which (we think) ideally allow: